• KultureGeek

 3 Audio Unit Plugin Slots

-Load any Audio Unit plugin installed on your Mac into one of three effect slots.
-EQ, reverb, compression, spatial processors — anything.
-Enable, disable, and open plugin GUIs without leaving Fidelia — and your plugins and their settings come back exactly as you left them, every launch.
-Even dedicated audiophile players struggle to get that right.
+Load any Audio Unit plugin on your Mac into one of three effect slots — EQ, reverb, compression, spatial processors, anything.
+Enable, disable, and open plugin GUIs without leaving Fidelia, and your plugins and their settings come back exactly as you left them, every launch.

 Built for Large Libraries

 Batch artwork lookup is built in.
-Select your untagged albums, choose Find Artwork Online, and Fidelia finds, downloads, and embeds the artwork for the entire selection.
-If you prefer, drag images onto the Now Playing panel to tag a whole album in one drop.
+Select your untagged albums, choose Find Artwork Online, and Fidelia finds, downloads, and embeds artwork for the whole selection — or drag images onto the Now Playing panel to tag an album in one drop.
 For a large ripped library, that's hours of cleanup gone.

 Everything Else

-• Gapless playback rebuilt from the ground up — no gaps, no clicks at track boundaries
+• Gapless playback rebuilt from the ground up — no gaps or clicks at track boundaries, even across changing sample rates and DSD

 • Multi-channel output routing (up to 128 channels) for multi-output interfaces